AtomGraph/LinkedDataHub-Apps/README.md

 ## Prerequisites

-The installation scripts in this repository use [LinkedDataHub's CLI scripts](https://linkeddatahub.com/linkeddatahub/docs/reference/command-line-interface/).
+The installation scripts in this repository use [LinkedDataHub's CLI scripts](https://atomgraph.github.io/LinkedDataHub/linkeddatahub/docs/reference/command-line-interface/).
 You need to set `SCRIPT_ROOT` environmental variable to the [`scripts` subfolder](https://github.com/AtomGraph/LinkedDataHub/tree/master/scripts) of your LinkedDataHub fork or clone, for example:

     export SCRIPT_ROOT="/c/Users/namedgraph/WebRoot/AtomGraph/LinkedDataHub/scripts"

+__Note that app installation scripts are not idempotent.
+Subsequent runs might continue adding data but are not guaranteed to succeed.__

 ## Apps